Case Management

 Creating a Case

-Cases can be created in three ways:
+Cases can be created in three supported ways:

 - AI-initiated — The Orchestrator agent automatically creates cases for critical findings